efea-umich/cse-593/main-project/project.typ

 === All Encompassing Text App // Nivedhitha

-*The Design:*
 This design focuses on enhancing smartwatch usability, addressing common challenges like food stains, long nails, broken screens, and time-sensitive tasks.
 It prioritizes accessibility, efficiency, and ease of interaction, aiming to improve the overall user experience.

-For the text entry system, I focused on improving the user experience by redesigning the smartwatch keyboard.
-I modified the traditional T9 layout, embedding only the alphabetic characters (rather than numbers), which helps expand the touch areas for the keys and ensures easier selection with fewer mistouches.
+For the text entry system, the user experience was improved with a redesign of the smartwatch keyboard.
+The traditional T9 layout was modified, embedding only the alphabetic characters (rather than numbers), which helps expand the touch areas for the keys and ensures easier selection with fewer mistouches.
 This approach maintains the same time threshold required for key presses as existing methods.
-Additionally, I incorporated quick access to emojis, allowing users to express emotions efficiently.
-The design includes two modes: one for alpha typing and another for numeric-based text entry, offering flexibility in communication without restrictions on symbols.
+Additionally, there is quick access to emojis, allowing users to express emotions efficiently.
+The design includes two modes: one for alphabetic typing and another for numeric-based text entry, offering flexibility in communication without restrictions on symbols.
 Special symbols are embedded as a single button, which enlarges upon clicking, ensuring that users can easily access them.

-Given the importance of the space bar in text entry, I’ve integrated this function into the side button of the smartwatch, providing a more ergonomic solution for repetitive use.
-To address the challenge of reading or typing longer messages, I included a left-to-right scroll bar, which can be operated using the side knob for better message verification and readability.
+Given the importance of the space bar in text entry, this function is integrated into the side button of the smartwatch, providing a more ergonomic solution for repetitive use.
+To address the challenge of reading or typing longer messages, the design includes a left-to-right scroll bar, which can be operated using the side knob for better message verification and readability.
 Users also have the option to reply using voice control, allowing for quicker responses without the need for text input.
-To minimize mistouches and ensure intentional actions, I linked a long-press gesture to the send buttons, offering confirmation before sending a message.
+To minimize mistouches and ensure intentional actions, the send button only works with a long-press, offering confirmation before sending a message.

-To improve readability in bright environments, I designed the UI with dark-colored elements on a light background, enhancing contrast and making it easier to view the screen in sunlight.
-I also chose sans-serif fonts for better legibility, optimizing space while maintaining clear and readable text, ensuring a consistent user experience in various lighting conditions.
+To improve readability in bright environments, the UI has dark-colored elements on a light background, enhancing contrast and making it easier to view the screen in sunlight.
+Sans-serif fonts were chosen for better legibility, optimizing space while maintaining clear and readable text, ensuring a consistent user experience in various lighting conditions.

-*The Design Critique Summary*

 Following the design critique, several key insights emerged, helping refine the smartwatch interface.